sudakovcom/files-archiver/README.md

 # My archiver

-An application for file commpression using Huffman encoding.
+An application for file commpression using RLE or LWZ encoding.

 # Instructions